 The UNESCAP serves as the secretariat for the Asia-Pacific Trade Agreement and assists with identifying prospective members who could participate in this trade agreement without negatively affecting their economy.
-The UNESCAP also facilitates negotiation of terms between the participating countries.
+The UNESCAP also facilitates the negotiation of terms between the participating countries.
 The fourth round of negotiations between the APTA members is going on, covering areas beyond traditional tariff concessions.

-The negotiations cover facilitation of trade in services, removal of non-tariff barriers to trade and investment.
+The negotiations cover the facilitation of trade in services, removal of non-tariff barriers to trade and investment.
 The following is the organizational structure of the Asia-Pacific Trade Agreement:

 - Ministerial Council: The highest decision-making body of the APTA meets once every two years.
 It provides overall direction to trade policy and supervises the implementation of the agreement.

 - Standing Committee: It administers the trade agreement through national and alternate focal points appointed by each member.